-Our 1 poening bid fetches a 2 response from partner, showing Clubs and promising at least 10 points.
-We rebid 2 to show our minimum hand with at least five Spades and partner raises that to game.
+Our 1{\bullet} opening bid fetches a 2{\bullet} response from partner, showing Clubs and promising at least 10 points.
+We rebid 2NT to show our minimum hand and partner raises that to the Spade game.

 West leads the ♥5 against 4♠ and, after counting our four (maybe five) potential losers (one Spade, one Heart, two or three Diamonds), we have to decide whether it's right to draw trumps on this hand or to negotiate a Heart ruff in dummy.